Allar's 4 total TDs lead No. 10 Penn State over Kent State

+STATE COLLEGE, Pa.
+(AP) — Penn State’s offense got off to a slow start.
+Once Drew Allar got rolling, the No. 10 Nittany Lions couldn’t be stopped.

-Drew Allar threw three touchdown passes and ran for a score, and No. 10 Penn State beat Kent State 56-0 on Saturday.
+The junior quarterback threw three touchdown passes and ran for a score, and No. 10 Penn State beat Kent State 56-0.

-Tyler Warren, Nick Singleton, Liam Clifford, Omari Evans and Khalil Dinkins caught touchdown passes as the Nittany Lions (3-0) outgained Kent State 718-67, held the Golden Flashes to six first downs and forced 10 punts.
+Tyler Warren, Nick Singleton, Liam Clifford, Omari Evans and Khalil Dinkins caught touchdown passes as the Nittany Lions (3-0) set a program record with 718 total yards of offense, held the Golden Flashes to just 67 yards and six first downs and forced 10 punts.

-Penn State’s total yards broke a program record that had stood since 1926 when the Nittany Lions had 707 against Susquehanna.
+Penn State’s previous total offense record had stood since 1926 when the Nittany Lions had 707 against Susquehanna.

+“Probably the most important thing,” Penn State coach James Franklin said, "is our veteran players played well enough to get a ton of guys in the locker room on the field who deserve to play.
+That’s going to be great film for us to learn from.”

 It was an even worse start for Kent State.

-After losing 71-0 a week ago to No. 7 Tennessee, the Golden Flashes lost their top two quarterbacks to apparent serious injuries before the midway point of the first half.
+After losing 71-0 a week ago to No. 7 Tennessee, the Golden Flashes lost their top two quarterbacks to apparent serious injuries early in the first half.

-Starter Devin Kargman had to be stretchered off after he was sacked from behind by Dani Dennis-Sutton on the second play of the game.
+Starter Devin Kargman was stretchered off after he was sacked from behind by Dani Dennis-Sutton on the second play of the game.
 Kargman went down knees first and grabbed at his right thigh as he writhed in pain.

 Backup JD Sherrod needed to be helped off after suffering an apparent non-contact ankle injury early in the second quarter.
 Tommy Ulatowski took over at quarterback and finished 0 for 6.